Want a freight broker license? You’ll need a freight broker bond of $75,000 first.

 Trucking is dangerous and things are bound to go wrong on the road from time to time.
 Customers will understand that.
 However, when things do go wrong, someone needs to be held responsible and pay the damages.
 Similar to a car accident, there will be a resolution and one party must pay out to the other.

-This is why it is required for companies to maintain a $75,000 freight broker bond.
-If you’re found responsible and must pay out on the claim your freight broker bond will act as a line of credit to do so.
+This is why it is required for companies to maintain a $75,000 bond.
+If you’re found responsible and must pay out on the claim, your bond will act as a line of credit to do so.
 Before being issued your bond you must sign a legal document to repay in full in the case of such a payout.

 When selecting your bonding agency to try to use one who is also a Managing General Underwriter (MGU) bonding agency.
 MGU Agencies can and will help you through each stage of a claim.
 It is recommended to do everything possible to be proactive when issues arise on loads to prevent claims from being filed.
 Just like car insurance the more accidents, you have on your record the harder it is to get insured.
 Only here not being able to get a bond can cause you to go out of business as they are required to operate.